fossology/FOSSologyML/README.rst

 FOSSologyML
 ===========

 Open Source License Classifier, driven by Machine Learning.
-FOSSologyML is a toolkit which introduces a new agent for fossology: rigel.
-This new agent can be used as a standalone rigel-cli or started as a simple server with rigel-server.
+FOSSologyML is a toolkit which introduces a new scan tool for FOSSology: rigel.

+This new tool can be used as a standalone rigel-cli or started as a simple server with rigel-server.
+A FOSSology wrapper agent communicates then with the rigel-server.
+Opposed to nomos, which can be started at every scan, it is better to have rigel running, because of the longer initialisation times for the classifier.

 Installation